 - Do we share your personal information with anyone else?

-- How to ask questions or contact us about this policy.
+- How to ask question or contact us about this policy

 What personal information do we collect from you?

 The data we collect about you may be identifiable or anonymous.
 Identifiable data uses something personal about you, for example, an email address or name.
 We may collect from you and process information that you provide to us when placing an order, registering online, setting up or amending an account with us on our website, for example, your name, address, email address, contact numbers, password, and card details which can be used when you subsequently place an order.
 This also may include information which you voluntarily disclose to us by email or other means or information requested as part of a survey or contest.
 These details are sometimes used by us for reporting or for advertising.